garyhensley/SASL_Replacement/README.md

 # SASL_Replacement
- Replacement SASL for X-Plane 10 payware planes using SASLFree in X-Plane 12.
+ Replacement SASL plugin code for X-Plane 10 payware planes using SASLFree in X-Plane 12.

 This is a replacement SASL for older X-Plane 10 payware planes that use SASL v2.
 It is fully configurable and allows you to determine which modules and extra features you would like to use.
 It is specifically developed to target the Alabeo/Carenado planes from XP10 which were never updated.